UtkarshVerma/hugo-dream-plus/exampleSite/content/post/creating-a-new-theme.md

 ---
 title: "Creating a New Theme"
+description: "A tutorial on how to create a Hugo theme."
 author:
   name: "Michael Henderson"
+  desc: " "
 date: 2014-09-28
 draft: false
 categories:
 - tutorials
-description: "Tutorial on how to create a Hugo theme."
 ---

 # Introduction